Talcum powder poisoning

 - Talcum powder

-- As a filler in some types in street heroin
+- As a filler in street drugs, like heroin

 - Eye irritation